 What are capital gains?

-As another TurboTax article explains, a capital gain is an instance where you sell an asset for more than you put into obtaining it (as The Motley Fool notes, this includes all money spent on improvements and acquisition costs).
+As this TurboTax article explains, a capital gain is an instance where you sell an asset for more than you put into obtaining it (as The Motley Fool notes, this includes all money spent on improvements and acquisition costs).

 With this in mind, it’s easy to see how a rental property in an up-and-coming neighborhood could later be sold for much more, leading to a substantial capital gain.